-Rebecca Cook is our Programs Coordinator for Research & Engagement.
-She is excited to rejoin the NephCure team and hop back into planning Symposia!
+Rebecca Cook is our Senior Programs Manager of Research Initiatives.
+She rejoined the NephCure team in 2017 and hopped back into planning Research Events like Symposia and Research Rallies!
 Rebecca grew up in Maryland and graduated from Bryn Mawr College in 2015, with a double major in Sociology and International Studies.
-She loves most, the parts of her job that enable patient families to participate in research education.
+She loves most the parts of her job that enable patient families to participate in research education.
 In her free time, she can be found cooking up a storm of international vegetarian cuisine with local produce and taking pictures of her goofy tabby cat, Roland.

-Lauren Eva is our Associate Director of Communications and Development.
+Lauren Eva is our Director of Marketing & Communications.
 Affectionately known in the office as “Leva”, Lauren loves creating quality, concise pieces for NephCure and relishes every opportunity she gets to spend with NephCure families.
 Her favorite experience has to be Advocacy Day, where staff and patients from around the country speak directly with lawmakers about issues that are important to us—like increased research funding for FSGS and other kidney diseases.
 Lauren is a news junkie who just moved back to her beloved city of Detroit with her husband and their hound mix, Buster.

-Kelly Helm is our Manager of Patient Engagement, also known as “she who knows all about Nephrotic Syndrome.”
+Kelly Helm is our Assistant Director of Patient Advocacy, also known as “she who knows all about Nephrotic/Nephritic Syndromes.”
 Kelly started with NephCure as a volunteer walk leader 7 years ago.
 After working as a regional coordinator, she was promoted to a full time employee in 2014.
 Kelly’s favorite thing is to help patients and their families feel less isolated and alone in their journey and to provide hope.
 Kelly is also known as “Macy’s mom.”
 Macy is 11 and has had FSGS since 2009.

-Lauren Lee is the National Director of Research and Engagement.
+Lauren Lee is our Chief Research Officer.
 She has spent her career in a variety of corporate and nonprofit settings including a historic library, a university health system, political campaign and international credit card company.
 The one common theme in all of these roles is a shared sense of purpose that permeated the workplace.
-Working at NKI has taken this feeling of camaraderie and passion to a new level.
+Working at NephCure has taken this feeling of camaraderie and passion to a new level.
 From day one, Lauren has been inspired and touched by the families we serve – their strength, bravery and kindness is unmatched.
 The doctors and researchers in this field are equally invested and genuinely motivated by the patients impacted by Nephrotic Syndrome.
 Lauren travels frequently to meet with patients and doctors and we are sure she has lived in, or has relatives in, every state in the country!
-In her downtime, Lauren enjoys yoga, long walks and spending her downtime with her husband and two kids, Mick (15) and Paige (12).
+In her downtime, Lauren enjoys yoga, long walks and spending time with her husband and two kids, Mick (15) and Paige (12).

-Ciara Trainor is our Operations Coordinator.
+Ciara Trainor is our Associate Director of Operations.
 Ciara has previously worked with different nonprofits in the Philadelphia area.
-She is inspired by the sense of purpose and passion of everyone at NKI.
-Ciara’s motto is “Cheese = Joy” and believes there nothing like a little cheddar to make any day grate.
-Sorry….that was a little cheesy.
+She is inspired by the sense of purpose and passion of everyone at NephCure.
+Ciara’s motto is “Cheese = Joy” and believes there’s nothing like a little cheddar to make any day grate.
+Sorry…that was a little cheesy.